sqlbot/dtsl-mysql/README.md

 Not surprisingly, these functions were actually the original inspiration for collecting similar functions into "dt," which originally stood for "date/time" and later became an internal backronym for "data tools" and finally evolved into "dtsl."
 Tragically, they are perhaps the least exciting in appearance, despite the fact that they are tremendously useful for creating easy to write, easy to understand, easy to debug, and easy to optimize queries.

-Queries for dates matchin "this week" or "last month" are best handled by providing the query optimizer with something it can reduce to a constant expression, in the interest of sargability -- which is a huge thing, and if you don't know about it already, you'll be embarrassed when you discover it.
+Queries for dates matching "this week" or "last month" are best handled by providing the query optimizer with something it can reduce to a constant expression, in the interest of sargability -- which is a huge thing, and if you don't know about it already, you'll be embarrassed when you discover it.

 While logically correct, queries in the following form will force a full table scan, since functions in the `WHERE` clause with columns as arguments give the query optimizer no alternative.
 Never, ever do this, and be sure to scoff at anyone who does.